Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 My surgeon recommended Miralax (polyethylene glycol), which is an osmotic laxative.
 It's an inert substance that passes through the bowel unabsorbed.
 As it passes through the colon, it binds to water and holds that water in the colon, which might otherwise have been absorbed.
 This action of maintaining more water in the colon keeps stool soft and makes it easier to move the bowels.
 The importance of this both from a standpoint of recovery and comfort cannot be emphasized enough.
 I drank 20 ounces of water with a cap full (17 grams) of [Miralax](https://amzn.to/3pLe3uy) each morning and each evening.
 This worked beautifully.

 I will also take this opportunity to recommend a product called the [Squatty Potty](https://amzn.to/32OBPvy), which is a special stool that helps put you in a proper position on the toilet.
-The squat position is essential for reducing the "anal angle" to reduce straining, which is both painful and potentially dangerous in the postoperative period.
+The squat position is essential for reducing the "anal angle" to reduce straining, which is painful potentially dangerous in the postoperative period, and detrimental for bowel health in the long term.

 ---